Large codebases

 Manual exploration is still part of good engineering judgment.
 The difference is whether you spend the first ten minutes building an inspection order yourself or start from a repository-aware shortlist.

-EvaluatorsIntrocomparison5 min readApril 9, 2026
+EvaluatorsIntrocomparison5 min readMarch 8, 2026

 What manual exploration gives you